 Line 400 – Number of Complaints per 1,000 Customers (Voice Telephony Service): Mark this “box” to verify you are reporting of customer complaints for voice telephony service in the prior calendar year, as defined in 47 C.F.R. § 54.313(a)(4) {for High-cost Recipients} and 47 C.F.R. § 54.422(b)(2){for Low-income Only Recipients }, for each service area in which you are designated an ETC for any facilities you own, operate, lease, or otherwise utilize.

 Line 410 – Number of Complaints per 1,000 Customers (Fixed Voice Telephony Service): Note the quantity of fixed voice telephony service customer complaints in the prior calendar year, as defined in 47 C.F.R. § 54.313(a)(4) {for High-cost Recipients} and 47 C.F.R. § 54.422(b)(2){for Low-income Only Recipients }, for each service area in which you are designated an ETC for any facilities you own, operate, lease, or otherwise utilize.
-Leave empty if not applicable.
+Leave blank if not applicable.

 Line 420 – Number of Complaints per 1,000 Customers (Mobile Voice Telephony Service): Note the quantity of mobile voice telephony service customer complaints in the prior calendar year, as defined in 47 C.F.R. § 54.313(a)(4) {for High-cost Recipients} and 47 C.F.R. § 54.422(b)(2){for Low-income Recipients }, for each service area in which you are designated an ETC for any facilities you own, operate, lease, or otherwise utilize.
-Leave empty if not applicable.
+Leave blank if not applicable.

 Line 430 – Number of Complaints per 1,000 Customers (Broadband Service): Mark this “box” to verify you are reporting of end-user customer complaints for broadband service in the prior calendar year, as defined in 47 C.F.R. § 54.313(a)(4) {for High-cost Recipients}, for each service area in which you are designated an ETC for any facilities you own, operate, lease, or otherwise utilize.

 Line 440 – Number of Complaints per 1,000 Customers (Fixed Broadband Service): Note the quantity of fixed broadband service end-user customer complaints in the prior calendar year, as defined in 47 C.F.R. § 54.313(a)(4) {for High-cost Recipients}, for each service area in which you are designated an ETC for any facilities you own, operate, lease, or otherwise utilize.
-Leave empty if not applicable.
+Leave blank if not applicable.

 Line 450 – Number of Complaints per 1,000 Customers (Mobile Broadband Service): Note the quantity of mobile broadband service end-user customer complaints in the prior calendar year, as defined in 47 C.F.R. § 54.313(a)(4) {for High-cost Recipients}, for each service area in which you are designated an ETC for any facilities you own, operate, lease, or otherwise utilize.
-Leave empty if not applicable.
+Leave blank if not applicable.

 Line 500 – Compliance with Service Quality Standards and Consumer Protection Certification: Mark this “box” to certify your compliance with applicable service quality standards and consumer protection rules, as required in 47 C.F.R. § 54.313(a)(5) {for High-cost Recipients} and 47 C.F.R. § 54.422(b)(3){for Low-income Only Recipients}.